bluecats/bluecats-android-sdk/README.md

 BlueCats SDK for Android
 ====================

-After JCenter sunsets, Our SDK is now available on Maven Central, make sure you add `MavenCentral()` in your repositories of build.gradle.

 The BlueCats' SDKs have been developed for easy integration and to offer flexibility across different use cases.
 Please email us at <a href="mailto:developers@bluecats.com">developers@bluecats.com</a> if you have any questions!

 **See the [BlueCats Developer Portal](https://developer.bluecats.com) for SDK documentation and getting started guides.**

 Need some beacons?
 Check out our online store for a [StarterPack](http://store.bluecats.com/collections/featured-products/products/bluecats-starterpack-with-usb) or email our [sales team](mailto:sales@bluecats.com).

+## JCenter off, Maven Central on
+As JCenter sunsets, Our SDK is now available on Maven Central, make sure you add `MavenCentral()` in your repositories of build.gradle.
+Alternatively, artifacts are also available directly from [maven server](https://search.maven.org/artifact/com.bluecats/bluecats-android-sdk/)

 ## Change Logs